bio

 Professional Experience

-I currently serve as founder and advisor to Bugcrowd, co-founder of The disclose.io Project, and advisor to a variety of other startups in cybersecurity, AI, and vulnerability research.
+I currently serve as founder and advisor to Bugcrowd, co-founder and President of The disclose.io Project, and advisor to a variety of other startups in cybersecurity, AI, and vulnerability research.

-My practical experience ranges from startups and not-for-profits to governments and multinationals, where I’ve specialized in troubleshooting and bridging gaps between the technical and business aspects of information security.
+My practical experience ranges from startups and not-for-profits to governments and multinationals, where I’ve specialized in troubleshooting and bridging gaps between the technical, business, and societal aspects of cybersecurity.

-In 2012, I pioneered the crowdsourced-security-as-a-service model by founding and launching the first program on Bugcrowd, which has gone on to raise 80M USD of venture capital and transformed the security assessment industry.
+In 2012, I pioneered the crowdsourced-security-as-a-service model by founding and launching the first program on Bugcrowd, which has gone on to raise over 180M USD of venture capital and transformed the cybersecurity assessment and intelligence industry.

 Community and Policy Activism